Shell expected to reduce capex for the year - FT

-Royal Dutch Shell (RDSa.L), which is all set to acquire rival BG Group Plc BG.L, may cut its capital expenditure for the year by several billion dollars from the previously announced $33 billion figure (21 billion pounds), the Financial Times reported on Sunday, citing sources.
+July 19 Royal Dutch Shell, which is all set to acquire rival BG Group Plc, may cut its capital expenditure for the year by several billion dollars from the previously announced $33 billion figure, the Financial Times reported on Sunday, citing sources.

 The paper said the Anglo-Dutch energy company had also told investors that the BG deal works with crude oil at $70 per barrel, citing much greater synergies which will likely exceed several billions, the business daily said.